smartinez-cellenza/training-terraform-intro-labs/labs/CreateSQLDatabase.md

 > Environment variable are a convenient way to manage sensitive data.
 There is no risk to commit them and this mechanism can easilly be included in CI/CD tools

-In the configuration folder, add a new file nammed *dev.tfvars* and add this content
+In the configuration folder, add a new file named *dev.tfvars* and add this content

 ```hcl
 admin_account_login = "trainingadmindb"